core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 contexts.
 {{Section 2.6 of -core-corrclar}} provides insights on what can be done when those are resumed from a new endpoint.

+Though DTLS v1.2 {{-dtls12}} was obsoleteted by DTLS v1.3 {{-dtls13}} there are still many CoAP implementations that still use v1.2 at the time of writing.
+As such, this document also accounts for the usage of DTLS v1.2 even though newer versions are RECOMMENDED when using DTLS to secure CoAP.

 When using unprotected CoAP (see {{sec:unprotected-coap}}), setting the ID of a DNS message to 0 as specified in {{sec:req-caching}} opens the DNS cache of a DoC client to cache poisoning attacks via response spoofing.